 - Marshall NS; Wong KK; Cullen SR; Knuiman MW; Grunstein RR.
 Sleep apnoea and 20-year follow-up for all-cause mortality, stroke, and cancer incidence and mortality in the Busselton health study cohort.
 J Clin Sleep Med 2014;10(4):355-362.

-Sleep apnoea is associated with, and can even cause, various health risks that have the potential for serious consequences.
-A study of sleep apnoea over the past 20 years has shown that people with moderate to severe sleep apnoea run an increased risk of stroke and death.1
+Sleep apnea is associated with, and can even cause, various health risks that have the potential for serious consequences.
+A study of sleep apnea over the past 20 years has shown that people with moderate to severe sleep apnea run an increased risk of stroke and death.1

-Untreated sleep apnoea ultimately takes a toll on quality of life and mental well-being, often leading to symptoms of depression.1
+Untreated sleep apnea ultimately takes a toll on quality of life and mental well-being, often leading to symptoms of depression.1

-In some cases, untreated sleep apnoea can also affect your appearance, work and safety.
+In some cases, untreated sleep apnea can also affect your appearance, work and safety.

 ResMed details how heart disease and sleep apnoea can coexist.
 While sleep apnoea can develop as a result of heart disease, it can also accelerate the progression of cardiovascular disease.

 Obesity is the primary cause behind sleep apnoea in adults.
 Untreated sleep apnoea can also lead to further weight gain, contributing to a vicious cycle.

 ResMed details risk factors/causes of diabetes and sleep apnoea.
 The two diseases can eventually lead to other serious health problems like high blood pressure, heart disease and stroke.